CompOmics/compomics.github.io/colims/_posts/2017-10-06-modulesconfiguration.md

   * name: admin
   * password: adminadmin

 It is highly recommended to change the default admin password once the admin user is logged in.
 This can be done in the admin section.
-See the [Manual](/projects/colims/wiki/manual.html) wiki page for how to use the client module.
+See the [Manual](/projects/colims/wiki/manual.html) wiki page for using the client module.

 ----